FE-MCFormer: a novel time-frequency interpretable architecture for machinery fault diagnosis under strong noise environments: Introduction

-Compared with traditional approaches, machine learning (ML) methods can extract more valuable fault characteristics from large historical datasets, making them a promising approach for machinery FD.
+Compared with traditional signal processing approaches, machine learning (ML) methods can extract more valuable fault characteristics from large historical datasets, making them a promising approach for machinery FD.
 For example, Ren et al. \cite{ren_meta-learning_2024} introduced an unsupervised across-tasks meta-learning strategy to enable few-shot FD under varying working conditions.
-Chen et al. \cite{chen_meta-learning_2023} developed a meta-learning approach for bearing fault detection and classification under varying working conditions with limited data.
-Zhang et al. \cite{zhang_semi-supervised_2023} proposed a representation-based transfer learning method to enhance few-shot bearing fault classification.
-However, machine learning approaches exhibit limitations in modeling high-dimensional, highly accurate, and nonlinear variations, which can hinder their effectiveness in complex industrial scenarios.
+Zhang et al. \cite{zhang_semi-supervised_2023} developed a representation-based transfer learning approach for enhancing few-shot bearing fault classification.
+However, machine learning approaches exhibit limitations in modeling high-dimensional and nonlinear variations, which can hinder their effectiveness in complex industrial scenarios.